Rookout/tutorial-java/README.md

 ## Common Pitfalls

-- Breakpoint status is RED -- Hash mismatch.
-It means the file used in the server is not the same file used from github/local server in app.rookout.com
-- Breakpoint status is GRAY -- No app connected.
-Make sure you have inserted the Rookout Token in the right place and that connection is made properly.
+- Breakpoint status is pending (hollow with purple outline) -- Connection to the app was not able to be established.
+Make sure that you inserted the Rookout Token in the right place and that the SDK was properly installed.
+- Breakpoing status is disabled (solid grey) -- The breakpoint was disabled from collecting more data due to the limits being hit.
+- Brekapoint error -- something went wrong.
+Check the breakpoint status to get more information on the error type, and for more information go to our [breakpoint status guide][https://docs.rookout.com/docs/breakpoints-status/].

 ## Bug Hunt